Go directly to product information

 General advice

-• times the pepper at the last minute to make the most of the scent
+• times the pepper at the last moment to make the most of the scent

 • save the pepper in a dark, dry and cool place